TradeIdeasPhilip/divide-by-zero/README.md

 But I really wish I'd seen this much sooner. https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API If you know JavaScript, and you want anything more than the simplest animation, consider this over CSS.

+# Other People's Work

+The monitor that I use in some thumbnails comes from https://en.wikipedia.org/wiki/Computer_monitor#/media/File:MonitorLCDlcd.svg.
+Attribution: Михајло Анђелковић (original picture), modification: Mielon, CC BY-SA 3.0 <https://creativecommons.org/licenses/by-sa/3.0>, via Wikimedia Commons

+Click on pictures of the Mandelbrot set, “How long in the coast of Britain,” and the formal definition of a limit to see where they come from and to learn more about those subjects.

+My animation of an LC circuit is based on a drawing from Wikipedia.
+Click on that circuit to find the original and to learn more about LC circuits.